Guide to mental health counselling benefits for First Nations and Inuit

 To avoid the appearance or existence of a conflict of interest, providers must disclose any work that they do with other mental health/wellness programs or organizations that provide services to members of First Nations or Inuit communities.
 A provider offering professional services to a First Nation or Inuit community organization, whether as an employee or an independent contractor, shall disclose in writing to the NIHB regional office within 10 days of starting such arrangements.
 Failing to disclose this information may lead to the suspension or termination of the aforementioned agreement.

 For greater clarity, should the provider offer employment or professional services to a community organization funded through a contribution agreement with Indigenous Services Canada, the provider may not refer the clients receiving services in the community to their independent/private practice and submit any claims under the NIHB Provider number issued by Express Scripts Canada.

 2.3 Provider roles and responsibilities

 Before initiating counselling, providers must confirm that the client and any services they propose to provide to the client are eligible for coverage, as ineligible services will not be reimbursed.
+Regarding exceptional circumstances, where the client and the provider are not physically located in the same province, refer to Appendix C: Interprovincial mental health telecounselling.
 By submitting a payment request to Express Scripts Canada, a provider indicates understanding and acceptance of the terms and conditions for receiving payment for services.

 - be aware of the current continuum of mental wellness services available to clients in their community, and locally from the province or territory